rogeralmato/django_event_project/README.md

 ### EventSubscription Model (website)
 ```
 class EventSubscription(models.Model):
+    """
+    EventSubscription model to represent subscriptions of events in the web app

+    Args:
+        assistant: registered user or Null, who has subscrived to the event
+        comment: comment of the subscription details
+        email: email of the person who has registered to the email

+    Raises:
+        ValidationError: if assistant and email is None

+    Returns:
+        [EventSubscription]: Returns an EventSubscription
+    """
     assistant = models.ForeignKey(User, on_delete=models.CASCADE, blank=True, null=True)
     comment = models.TextField(blank=True, null=True)
     email = models.EmailField(blank=True, null=True, default=None)